California Resident Fishing License Cost (2025 Fees & Options)

 Telegram

 In California, a resident fishing license costs $62.90 for anyone aged 16 and older.
-If you’re a disabled veteran or a low-income senior, you can snag a reduced-fee license for just $9.79.
+If you’re a disabled veteran or a low-income senior, you can get a reduced-fee license for as little as $9.79.
 There are also lifetime options, starting at $691.75 for children and $1,131.75 for teens and young adults.
-Remember to carry your license while fishing.
-There’s a lot more to know about validations and special permit options to enhance your fishing experience.
+Carry your license whenever you fish.

 Overview of Resident Fishing License Fees